-Based upon current actuarial information, the Company does not have a minimum cash contribution requirement to its nonunion defined benefit pension plan for 2017; however, depending on relevant factors, the Company could make a contribution to the plan during 2017.
+Based upon current actuarial information, the Company does not have a minimum cash contribution requirement to its nonunion defined benefit pension plan for 2017.
 The plan's preliminary adjusted funding target attainment percentage ("AFTAP") is projected to be 107.8% as of the January 1, 2017 valuation date.
 The AFTAP is determined by measurements prescribed by the Internal Revenue Code, which differ from the funding measurements for financial statement reporting purposes.